Shop By Type

-What about vacuums for allergies
+What about vacuums for allergies and pet hair?

 If you have pets or suffer from allergies, you need a vacuum cleaner with a HEPA filter, which reduces the number of microscopic allergens that can be lifted into the air while vacuuming.
 At Godfreys, our Ecovacs DEEBOT OZMO robot vacuum comes with a HEPA filter, as well as our Hoover Action Pets Vacuum, Hoover Allergy Bagless Vacuum, Hoover Bagged Vacuum and many more models.

 If you need help sorting through the different types of vacuums and picking the best one for your needs, why not chat to one of our experts online or in store today?